Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 The United Business Card is best for business owners who fly United Airlines often and want to earn more miles to use for award flights.
 You’ll need good or excellent credit to qualify, but this card’s miles-earning structure and perks are worth pursuing.

-Generous earning structure and sign-up bonus
+Generous earning structure

 Frequent flyer perks